Beliefs And Worries Which Sustain Shyness, Insecurity, And Social Anxiety

 If you're shy, insecure, or socially anxious you're likely operating under some common counterproductive beliefs and worries, even if you're not conscious of all of them.
 Many of these thoughts have various cognitive distortions at their hearts.
 They also have a general unifying theme of feeling every social interaction must go well or something bad will happen.

 - They increase the sense of pressure and risk you feel heading into social situations.

 - They stymie you in your interactions by making you too cautious and overthinking.

 - They make you feel responsible for outcomes you can't realistically control.

-I list and debunk them below.
-I've roughly grouped them into categories (but realize several of the points could fall under more than one of them).
-A big part of getting past shyness involves thinking of social situations in less threatening, life-or-death ways.
-It's not that becoming aware of your inaccurate assumptions automatically makes you fearless by itself, but it's a piece of the process of becoming more comfortable around people.
+I list them below, and provide some counter-perspectives.
+I've roughly grouped them into categories, but realize several of the points could fall under more than one.
+A big part of getting past shyness involves thinking of social situations in less-threatening, life or death ways.
+It's not that becoming aware of your inaccurate assumptions, and learning a rational alternative, automatically makes you fearless and confident by itself, but it's a piece of the puzzle of becoming more comfortable around people.

 Negative beliefs about oneself

 "Being socially awkward is one of the worst things someone can be"

 This one rests at the core of a lot of shy and socially anxious thinking.
 Someone might worry about coming across as awkward because they think it's a horrible defect.
 That's not true, and saying so is important enough that it deserves its own article:

 There are lots of things someone could get down on themselves about.
 Shy people are mainly insecure about traits that they think will make them come off badly in social situations.
 They might feel they're too boring, withdrawn, wimpy, or weird.
 They may also be concerned about the effect their weight, crooked teeth, or whatnot has on the way others see them.
 They may believe one unattractive physical feature shuts the door on their ever having a normal social life.